All Products

 After the binary logs are obtained, the ticket enters the Approval step.

-Note By default, data tracking tickets are approved by database administrators (DBAs).
-For more information about the approval rules for data tracking tickets, see Data Tracking.
+By default, a data tracking ticket for a database is approved by the database administrator (DBA) of the database.
+For more information about the approval rules for data tracking tickets, see Data tracking.

-7. After the ticket is approved, DMS downloads and parses the binary logs.
+6. After the ticket is approved, wait for DMS to download and parse the binary logs.

 What to do next